 You likely won’t buy 50 books in one swipe, but begin planning for your very own library at home.
 If you have shelves, clear out a section dedicated to children’s books.
-If not, add a simple children’s shelf or side table to their room to fill like these:
+If not, add a simple children’s shelf to their room to fill like these:

-Then, make it a treat to buy one book a week, letting him choose which ones to buy (paperback books can be as affordable as $2 -$4 each).
+Then, make it a treat to buy a book over time, letting him choose which ones to buy (paperback books can be as affordable as $2 -$4 each).
 Use these to stock your new library at home and read together throughout the day.

-Looking for book ideas?
-Join my newsletter and get my Read Aloud Book List!
-You’ll get hundreds of favorite selections to read aloud with your kids.
-Get it below—at no cost to you:
+Free printables: Looking for book ideas?
+Join my newsletter and get your Read Aloud Book List!
+You’ll get hundreds of favorite selections to read aloud with your child.
+Grab it below—at no cost to you: